How To Sit and Stand Up Properly When Experiencing Back Pain

 Now that we’ve established what not to do, here are a few tips for standing up properly.

 1. Scoot forward to the edge of your chair.
-Set yourself up for success by moving to the edge of the chair so that you have more power when you stand.
+Set yourself up for success by moving to the edge of the chair to have more power when you stand.

 2. Keep your back relatively straight.
 You may find that tensing your core muscles can minimize the discomfort that occurs when standing up.